Zapper-fi/studio-docs/docs/recipes/curve-gauge-single-staking-farm.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Single Staking Farm
+# Curve Gauge Single Staking Farm

 Web3 applications often incentivize holding tokens through _yield farming_.
 A **Single Staking Farm** is a smart contract that allows a user to deposit a single token and accumulate rewards over time.
 These rewards are claimable through the same smart contract interface.